 Medical lasers are designed for use in hospitals, outpatient surgical centers, and physician offices.
 They combine cutting, ablation, and coagulation properties for precise, virtually bloodless procedures; minimizing thermal damage to the surrounding tissue and increasing recovery time.
 They also sanitize the area through the heat of the laser, destroying any microbiological bodies that could lead to infection.
 Although medical lasers are valuable to many medical treatment applications, they do generate waste heat that affects the lasers performance when in operation.
-They also have size constraints, power consumption requirements, and noise restrictions that make thermal management difficult.
+Manufacturers also face thermal management design challenges such as temperature stability, noise restrictions, space constraints, and reduced power consumption.

 Thermoelectric coolers are composed of two ceramic substrates that serve as electrically insulating materials and house P-type and N-type semiconductor elements.
 Heat is absorbed at the cold junction by electrons as they pass from a low-energy level in the P-type element onto a higher energy level in the N-type element.
 At the hot junction, energy is expelled to a thermal sink as electrons move from a high-energy element to a lower-energy element.